ElBu3no/drawcloud/README.md

-# drawcloud
+# visualizingcloud
-Some organization chart drawings to memorize the cloud structure.
+Some organization photo diagrams to memorize the cloud structure.